 A DNS server obtains the IP address that corresponds to a specific domain name (the website URL).
 It can be seen as a sort of directory.
 Your browser needs the IP address to contact the web server hosting the website you want to visit.
 The IP address identifies each machine connected to the internet in a unique manner, exactly like a phone number.
 It's a small but crucial link for internet security.

-In recent years, hackers have developed methods of infecting DNS servers which enable them to divert traffic to their servers (phishing etc.) by falsifying the responses given by the DNS directory.
+In recent years, hackers have developed methods of poisoning DNS servers that enable them to divert traffic to their servers (phishing etc.) by falsifying the responses given by the DNS directory.Enable DNSSEC

 What is a DNS?

-Danger: Cache Poisoning
+What's the danger?
+Cache Poisoning